WE ARE NOMURA

 The joy of meeting the expectations of a fully custom-made product.
 I want to continue growing together with my colleagues who love manufacturing.

-When we asked Tokita about the appeal of working in sales at NOMURA, he spoke with a gleam in his eyes:
+When we asked Tokita about the appeal of working in sales at NOMURA Co.,Ltd., he explained with a sparkle in his eyes:

 In addition, because I meet customers from various industries through my work, I feel like I am learning something new about society every day, which is very stimulating.
 Every time I meet with a customer, I learn something new, like, 'I didn't know there was such a business,' or 'I didn't know this information,' and I'm also happy to expand my knowledge by researching it myself."